aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-table/manage-table/_index.md

 A table in PowerPoint is an efficient way of displaying and portraying information.
 The information in a grid of cells (arranged in rows and columns) is straightforward and easy to understand.

-Aspose.Slides provides the [Table](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Table) class, [Table](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Table) interface, [Cell](https://reference.aspose.com/slides/nodejs-java/aspose.slides/cell/) class, [Cell](https://reference.aspose.com/slides/nodejs-java/aspose.slides/cell/) interface, and other types to allow you to create, update, and manage tables in all kinds of presentations.
+Aspose.Slides provides the [Table](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Table) class, [Table](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Table) class, [Cell](https://reference.aspose.com/slides/nodejs-java/aspose.slides/cell/) class, [Cell](https://reference.aspose.com/slides/nodejs-java/aspose.slides/cell/) class, and other types to allow you to create, update, and manage tables in all kinds of presentations.

 ## **Create Table from Scratch**